No one has a better vantage point of Madison and beyond.

 Perched atop the state Capitol, the 15-foot, 5-inch gold-gilded, bronze statue known simply as "Wisconsin" extends her right arm to the east in a gesture that recalls the state motto: "Forward."

-Created by Daniel Chester French at a temporary studio on the cliffs of the Housatonic River in Massachusetts, Wisconsin was cast in 1913 and 1914 at a foundry in Brooklyn, New York.
+Created by Daniel Chester French at a temporary studio on the cliffs of the Housatonic River in Massachusetts, the statue Wisconsin was cast in 1913 and 1914 at a foundry in Brooklyn, New York.

 Standing 284 feet above ground and weighing more than 3 tons, she stands unflinching to the whims of the weather outside — and the political gusts that blow inside — the Capitol.